poptip/castform/README.md

       msg: 'That username is taken' },
   ],

-  // Wether this field is required or not.
+  // Whether this field is required or not.
   // If it is blank it will be considered undefined too.
   // By default the error message displayed is "This field is required".
   // To use your own, make this option a string.